sunteya/guard-sublime-ctags/README.md

 Guard::Sublime-Ctags allows you to automatically run ctag command when files are modified.

-The generated files compatible with default [Sublime Text's Ctags plugin](https://github.com/SublimeText/CTags).
+The generated files compatible with default [Sublime Text Ctags plugin](https://github.com/SublimeText/CTags).

 ## Installation